yyu1230/Tencent-Spark/README.md

 # T-Spark

-A collection of my works at the 2020 Tencent T-Spark Future Academy National Extended Hackathon and 2021 Tencent T-Spark Challenge Programme (Short Video Recommendation Algorithms track).
+Some highlights from my works at the 2020 Tencent T-Spark Future Academy National Extended Hackathon and the 2022 Tencent T-Spark Challenge Programme (AI+ track: Human Hand Liveness Detection). \
+Works from the 2021 Tencent T-Spark Challenge Programme (Short Video Recommendation Algorithms track) are not featured, as some materials are commercially confidential.

 Please Note:
-* Most of the content might be in Chinese, as the programmes were conducted in Chinese.
+* Most of the content is in Chinese, as the programmes were conducted in Chinese.
-* This is just a folder of some "important content" I saved.
-It is not thoroughly formatted or compiled.
+* This is just a dump of some highlights and materials.
+It is not carefully compiled or everything.